ExpressVPN Keys Review

 ExpressVPN recently launched the beta program for its new password manager — ExpressVPN Keys.
 We tested the service to see how it stacks up against other password managers in this ExpressVPN Keys review.

-ExpressVPN has long been our top pick for the best VPN service, thanks to its excellent speeds and watertight security.
+ExpressVPN has long been a top pick for one of the best VPN services, thanks to its excellent speeds and watertight security.
 Now the VPN is set to take another leap forward with the launch of ExpressVPN Keys, a new password manager that’s folded into the ExpressVPN app for free.
 In this ExpressVPN Keys review, we’ll take the password manager for a spin to test its capabilities.

 Before we get into the thick of it, we need to give you a bit of a disclaimer.
 ExpressVPN Keys is still in beta, and that really shows.
 We’ll discuss its performance during our testing to the best of our abilities, but you should take everything here with a heaping tablespoon of salt until the app is released in full.